Vijayanagara Civil War (1542–1543)

 The Vijayanagar Civil War (1542–1543) was conflict between Rama Raya and Salakamraju Tirumala, when Salakaraju Tirumala usurped the throne by assassinating Venkata I son of Achyuta Deva Raya.
 In response, Rama Raya proclaimed the imprisoned Sadasiva Raya as the rightful emperor and led a war to install him to power.
-After defeating Tirumala in several battles, Rama Raya then defeated Salakamraju Chinna Tirumala on the banks of Tungabhadra River killing him.
-Salakamraju Pedda Tirumala committed suicide In the palace.
+After defeating Tirumala in several battles, Rama Raya then defeated Salakamraju Chinna Tirumala at the Battle of the Tungabadhra on the banks of Tungabhadra River killing him.
+Salakamraju Pedda Tirumala committed suicide in the palace.
 Rama Raya then entered Vijayanagara and installed Sadasiva Raya as emperor.

 Background

 The succession of Venkata I son of Achyuta Deva Raya entrusted to the care of his uncle, possibly Ranga, by his late father, Venkata was instead imprisoned by him, as the uncle sought to claim the throne.
 This usurpation attempt divided the nobility, with Rama Raya and his brothers supporting the uncle, while the Tirumala brothers advocated Venkata's rights as their sister's son.
 Backed by numerous nobles, the Tirumala brothers demanded Venkata's release and proposed the appointment of two ministers to govern as his regent.
 However, the uncle refused, fearing a complete loss of power.

 The political turmoil in Vijayanagara deepened as many nobles, disillusioned by misrule, retreated to their provinces, assuming independent authority.
 Concerned for her son Venkata, Queen Mother Varadamba sought the help of Ibrahim Adil Shah I of Bijapur promising great wealth in return.
 While Ibrahim ostensibly aimed to restore Venkata, his true intention was to seize the kingdom.
 Encamping near Vijayanagara his advance forced a shift in loyalties among the nobles, who placed Achyuta's brother on the throne to unite against the common enemy.
 Rama Raya and his lieutenant, Hande Hanumappa Nayaka, successful in repelling Ibrahim's forces, with a substantial bribe from Achyuta's brother also contributing to Bijapur's retreat.